 Greg Ogilvie is an associate professor in the Faculty of Education at the University of Lethbridge.
 He has worked as a language teacher and teacher educator in Canada, Ethiopia and Ukraine.
-His research interests include task-based language teaching, culturally responsive education, supervision in professional faculties, and the promotion of health and wellness in education institutions.
+His research interests include task-based language teaching, culturally responsive education, supervision in professional faculties, and the promotion of n education institutions.

+health and wellness in education institutions.